pedja-kovacevic/Corpus-Querier/README.md

 Results are saved in the output directory after processing each row.
 When daily limits are reached, results are saved, and the script pauses for 24 hours before resuming.

-Here’s the revised README.md and modifications to the code, ensuring it aligns strictly with fair use principles and removes references to "limitless" or VPN-based functionality.
-This version emphasizes adherence to rate limits and ethical practices.

-Revised README.md

 # Corpus Querier

-**Corpus Querier** is a Python script designed to automate corpus querying tasks using APIs like Sketch Engine.
-It ensures efficient and fair querying of large datasets while strictly adhering to rate limits and fair use principles.
-This tool is ideal for linguists, researchers, and data analysts working with corpus data.

----

 ## Features